MilaniTetani/Dice-Simulation/README.md

 ## Contributing
 Feel free to contibute by creating issues or submiting pull requests for any of the planned fetures or improvements.

+## Usage
+To use the Dice Simulation:
+1. Run the script.
+2. Follow the prompts to roll dice, switch between rolling one or two dice, or stop playing.